x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/set-up-client-voice-mail-features/allow-users-in-the-same-dial-plan-to-receive-faxes.md

 If you prevent fax messages from being received on a dial plan, all users who are associated with the dial plan won't be able to receive fax messages, even if you configure an individual user's properties to allow them to receive fax messages.
 Enabling or disabling faxing on a UM dial plan takes precedence over the settings for faxing on a UM mailbox policy or an individual UM-enabled user.

 > [!NOTE]
 > You can use the EAC to configure fax settings on a UM mailbox policy.
-However, you must use the Shell to configure fax settings on dial plans or for individual users.
+However, you must use Exchange Online PowerShell to configure fax settings on dial plans or for individual users.

 For more information about fax partners, see [Microsoft PinPoint for Fax Partners](https://go.microsoft.com/fwlink/p/?LinkId=190238).